MicrosoftDocs/SupportArticles-docs/support/windows-server/virtualization/back-up-restore-hyper-v-vm-bmr-data-backup.md

 Consider the following scenario:

-- You have a Hyper-V host that's running Microsoft Windows Server 2012 R2.
+- You have a Hyper-V host that's running Microsoft Windows Server 2016, 2019 or 2022.
 - The Hyper-V Virtual Machines data resides somewhere other than on the system drive.
 - You back up VM data and BMR by using Windows Server Backup (WSB).